bomonike/bomonike.github.io/odoo.md

    A sample result within the file:
    <tt>d-i time/zone string US/Mountain</tt>

 1. TODO: Make the preconfiguration file available to the Debian installer.
-This can be a URL to a server in the local network such as:
+This can be a URL to a server in the local network such as: TODO:

    <tt>http://198.168.1.33/files/projectx/debian_preseed.txt</tt>